jorismueller/Joris-website/content/working_papers/potatoconflict/index.md

 ---
 title: "The Long-Run Effects of Agricultural Productivity on Conflict, 1400–1900"

-authors: ["Joris Mueller","Murat Iyigun","Nathan Nunn","Nancy Qian"]
+authors: ["with Murat Iyigun","Nathan Nunn","Nancy Qian"]

 date: 2020-01-20